 Where to stay in Milan

-Mid-range: My Bed is a good choice 10 minutes from Duomo, but bare in mind that it’s in a traffic restricted zone.
+Mid-range: My Bed is a good choice 10 minutes from Duomo, but bear in mind that it’s in a traffic-restricted zone.
 A little further but with a great modern vibe, B&B Hotel Milano Sant’Ambrogio is near the Sant’ambrogio metro.

 Bologna – 2 days

-The capital of the Emilia-Romagn is a foodie paradise and I’m ashamed to say that it took my 4th trip in the region to actually visit.
-It’s known for having many towers, red roofs, and home to the oldest university in Italy.
+The capital of the Emilia-Romagna is a foodie paradise and I’m ashamed to say that it took my 4th trip in the region to actually visit.
+It’s known for having many towers, red roofs, and is home to the oldest university in Italy.